w3c/web-locks/README.md

 ## Options

 An optional final argument is an options dictionary.

+An optional _mode_ member can be one of "exclusive" (the default if not specified) or "shared".

 An optional _signal_ member can be specified which is an [AbortSignal](https://dom.spec.whatwg.org/#interface-AbortSignal).
 This allows aborting a lock request, for example if the request is not granted in a timely manner:
 ```js